), a prominent player in the field of diagnostic testing, has

 treatment, while women with low-risk results may undergo lesser

-With cervical cancer a major cause of death in women in the U.S.,
+With cervical cancer being the major cause of death in women in

-we expect this TERC test to mark a definite improvement over
+the U.S., we expect this TERC test to mark a definite improvement

 detection.
 Therefore this test should strengthen Quest Diagnostics

 Quest Diagnostics has been working continuously on expanding its

 portfolio.
 In early 2012, the company started offering testing